The Role of Artists in the Concept of Progress: Perspective of a Namibian ArtistPOSTED ON: April 2, 2019 IN Joe Madisia, Opinion, Word View

 These challenges are actually based on the fact that the current multi-cultural society of Namibia had been artificially segregated during the colonial and apartheid eras.
-It is against such a background that artists with their multi cultural exchange, expression experience and their conscious fermentation of cultural traditions blended with current lifestyles into future, can play a pivotal role in a sustainable and peaceful national development process for the country.
+It is against such a background that artists – with their multi-cultural exchange, expression, experience and their conscious fermentation of cultural traditions blended with current lifestyles into future – can play a pivotal role in a sustainable and peaceful national development process for the country.

 Being aware of their roles will also enable artists to gain self-reliance and deserve recognition.
-In many societies in the world over, artists anticipate, strive to achieve and articulate new spaces as freedom, as freedom is the innermost essence of their mission.
+In many societies the world over, artists anticipate, strive to achieve and articulate new spaces of freedom, as freedom is the innermost essence of their mission.
 Artists do not only need freedom as a precondition for their own creative and innovative accomplishments, but also they expand horizons of freedom for everybody.
-Such ideals will democratize, decentralize and diversify the current art industry market economy (the monopoly of a few) and ultimately ensure real progress in national self understanding of Identity and Unity in Diversity for the wider Namibian Arts and Culture fraternity in all regions of the country.
+Such ideals will democratise, decentralise and diversify the current art industry market economy (the monopoly of a few) and ultimately ensure real progress in national self-understanding of identity and unity in diversity for the wider Namibian arts and culture fraternity in all regions of the country.

 The Past Histories on Concepts of Progress

 We are not the first people who are actually faced with concepts of progress, although we may often feel as if we are the only ones.
 The startling principal is that ideas and theories do not exist apart from historically existing people; the history of ideas is actually the history of mankind.
 Philosophies, legal theories, economics, science, technology, sociology, psychology, etc. are creative artistic works as “products of ideas.”
 They are historically conditioned forms of consciousness, adaptable, functional and inseparably interwoven with events characterising each given historical epoch.